 Although some smokers don’t find it hard to quit, others need help to manage the cessation.
 Stopping is done gradually to avoid severe withdrawal symptoms and make relapse less likely.
 Visiting smoking cessation clinics are the perfect decision for that.

 - Powerful cravings for smoking.

-The FDA has approved products like the nicotine chewing gum and transdermal patch to be used during the smoking cessation therapy because such products help the quitter to cope with the withdrawal symptoms by delivering a controlled dose of nicotine.
+The FDA has approved products like nicotine chewing gum and a transdermal patch to be used during smoking cessation therapy because such products help the quitter cope with the withdrawal symptoms by delivering a controlled dose of nicotine.

-Doctors advise the smoking quitters to manage their stress and enhance skills like problem-solving skills and social skills.
+Doctors advise smokers who want to quit to manage their stress and enhance skills like problem-solving and social skills.